lucasdinnouti/mc973-proj2/README.md

 ## Running for all test programs

-To make it easier, you can run the simulator for all programs in a folter.
+To make it easier, you can run the simulator for all programs in a folder.

 ```
 ./run.sh <FOLDER>